 Wine

 Wine is an emulator to run Windows programs on Linux.
+Right?
 Wrong: Wine is not an emulator (“Wine” is an acronym for “Wine is not an emulator”), but a compatibility layer to run Windows programs on unixoid systems like Linux or OS-X.

 How to install Wine